mit-pdos/argosy/README.md

 ## Compiling

 We develop Argosy using Coq master.
-It should be compatible with Coq v8.11, which is tested as part of continuous integration.
+It should also be compatible with Coq 8.12 and 8.13, which are tested as part of continuous integration.

 This project uses git submodules to include several dependencies.
 Before compiling, run `git submodule update --init --recursive` to set those up.